The Council recognises that, on occasion, a complainant may feel that a complaint has not been resolved to his/her satisfaction.

-When imposing a restriction on access, the Council will specify a review date.
+When imposing a restriction on access, the Council will specify a review date, this will generally be on an annual basis.
 On review, restrictions will be lifted, and relationships returned to normal unless there are good grounds to extend the restrictions.

 The Council will inform the complainant of the outcome of the review.
 If restrictions are to continue, we will explain the reasons why and state the date on which we will next review the restrictions.

 Relations between the Council and complainants sometimes break down while complaints are under investigation and there is little prospect of achieving a satisfactory outcome.
 In such circumstances there may be nothing to gain from following through all stages of the Council’s complaints procedure.
 In these circumstances, the Local Government Ombudsman may, exceptionally, be prepared to consider complaints before complaints procedures have been exhausted, if the request is made by both sides to the dispute.

 In addition, a complainant who has been treated as behaving unreasonably may make a complaint to the Local Government Ombudsman about it.

 Freedom of information, environmental information, data subject access requests